Anne Pellowski

+Anne Rose Pellowski (June 28, 1933 – June 14, 2023) was a Kashubian American educator, folklorist, and author.

+Biography

+Early life

-Anna Rose Pellowski, (June 28, 1933 - June 14, 2023) was a Polish American educator, folklorist, and author.
-She was born on the family farm in the Trempealeau County town of Arcadia, Wisconsin, daughter of Alexander and Anna (Dorawa) Pellowski, both of whom were descended from Kashubian immigrants.
+Pellowski was born on the family farm in the Trempealeau County town of Arcadia, Wisconsin, daughter of Alexander and Anna Pellowski, both of whom were descended from Kashubian immigrants.
 She was educated at Sacred Heart School in Pine Creek, Wisconsin; Cotter High School, and College of Saint Teresa in Winona, where she received her Bachelor of Arts in 1955.
-Upon graduation from Saint Teresa's, she studied at Munich University and the International Youth Library also in Munich on a Fulbright Program grant.
-In 1959 she earned a Master of Arts in Library Science, with honors, from Columbia University.
+Upon graduation from Saint Teresa's, she studied at the Ludwig-Maximilians-Universität München and the International Youth Library also in Munich on a Fulbright Program grant.
+In 1959, she earned a Master of Arts in Library Science, with honors, from Columbia University.

 As educator

-From 1956-1966 Anne Pellowski was employed as a children's librarian and storyteller with the New York Public Library From 1966 to 1981 Anne was employed by the U.S. Committee for UNICEF as the founding director of the Information Center on Children's Cultures.
+From 1956 to 1966 Pellowski was employed as a children's librarian and storyteller with the New York Public Library.
+From 1966 to 1981 she was employed by the U.S. Committee for UNICEF as the founding director of the Information Center on Children's Cultures.
 After leaving this position she divided her time between writing (see below) and traveling throughout the world as a consultant to UNICEF, UNESCO, the World Council of Churches and many other international organizations.
-Late in her eighth decade of life, Anne Pellowski continues to travel the world giving presentations on storytelling and writing and empowering her listeners to tell their own stories and write them down in locales such as Ethiopia, Rwanda, Kenya, Nicaragua, Peru and others.
-She continues this as time passes and enjoys wonderful visits to all her nieces and nephews, grand nieces and nephews, and great-grand-nephews and nieces, scattered throughout the US.
-She also volunteers her time to give workshops in book making in local languages, and help in training for children's libraries in underprivileged nations.
+Late in her eighth decade of life, Pellowski continued to travel the world giving presentations on storytelling and writing and empowering her listeners to tell their own stories and write them down in locales such as Ethiopia, Rwanda, Kenya, Nicaragua, Peru and others.
+She continued this as time passed and enjoyed wonderful visits to all her nieces and nephews, grandnieces and nephews, and great-grand-nephews and nieces, scattered throughout the US.
+She also volunteered her time to give workshops in book making in local languages, and help in training for children's libraries in underprivileged nations.